 Check you pins –

-Pivot pin, cylinders pins, hinge pics, cotter pins your plows has all types of pins and they should all be checked.
-If your plow wobbles or shakes it most likely something wrong with your pins or the holes they rest in.
-Any pins that look wore should be replaced.
+Pivot pin, cylinders pins, hinge pins, cotter pins, etc. Your plow has all types of pins and they should all be checked.
+If your plow wobbles or shakes there is most likely something wrong with your pins or the holes they rest in.
+Any pins that look worn should be replaced.

 Store your plow or plow parka–

 If you have the luxury to store your equipment in a safe, dry place then do so.
 If you do not have storage capabilities then you can use a plow parka.
-Made for Fisher plows we have found that these handy coverings can be used on several types of plows to keep them out of the elements.
-Also it’s a good idea to get a plowcart or dolly wheels so you can easily move your plow if need be.
+Initially made for Fisher plows we have found that these handy coverings can be used on several types of plows to keep them out of the elements.
+In addition, it’s a good idea to get a plowcart or dolly wheels so you can easily move your plow around if need be.

 Grease your conveyor chain –